LyndonFan/lyndonfan.github.io/_posts/2024-11-13-Open-Source-Hackathon.md

 Like other PyData events, this ended in a pub, though a different one since this one serves food.

 Throughout the night, I had chats with others within and outside of my teams.
-I once again learnt about the various backgrounds they came from, including their previous contributions to open source (if any).
-Like me, they thought the experience was great, receiving good advice from maintainers and making non-trivial contributions.
+Despite working on different projects, they genearlly thought the experience was great, having received good advice from maintainers and making non-trivial contributions.
 A few lamented only having worked on documentation, but someone's gotta do it, and it might as well be them.

 ## Overall Thoughts